Outdoor Plants, SPRING, FALL

 While every garden is unique, almost all bulbs prefer full sun (at least 6-hours per day) and well-draining soil.
 There are hundreds of varieties and colours of bulbs from which to choose.
 Think about your favourite patterns of colour combinations and consider when the bulbs will flower, whether early, mid-, or late season.
 With a little bit of planning, you can have bulbs just starting to open as others finish for an ongoing show of flowers.
 Regardless of what you choose, be sure to start with high-quality bulbs that are plump and firm.

 Many types of bulbs can be planted together to create a multi-level and multi-colour effect in your garden.
-Plant them in big, irregular groupings of at least five to seven per square foot (the more bulbs, the more significant the impact) rather than straight rows.
+Plant them in big, irregular groupings of at least five to seven per square foot, rather than in straight rows.
 This will allow them to have enough space to grow properly while creating showy clusters of flowers.
 It’s OK if some bulbs end up being closer to each other than the recommended spacing from the package – this will create a more natural look.

 Now that you have chosen the bulbs for your garden, you may wonder which way is up?
 Bulbs should be planted pointed side up.
 If you don’t see a pointy side, look for where it appears that the roots come out—that end goes down.
 Dig a hole approximately two to three times as deep as the diameter of the bulb.
 This will give it adequate coverage over the winter months and allow it to emerge easily in the spring.
 If you are unsure, plant the bulb on its side.
 Be sure to give your bulbs a good watering after you plant them to encourage them to spread roots and become established.
 This can also help eliminate air pockets in the soil that could cause your bulbs to dry out.